 Private Mortgage Insurance – If your down payment is less than 20% of the purchase price of your home and your mortgage lender is a private company, your monthly escrow payment will initially include private mortgage insurance (PMI).
 PMI protects your mortgage lender from financial loss if your home ends up in foreclosure.
 It is sold at a price lower than your purchase price.
 Lenders generally honor a borrowers’ PMI cancellation request once the loan-to-value (LTV) ratio – the ratio of your current mortgage balance to your home’s total value – reaches 80%.
 If you do not have a good credit rating, your lender may require you to carry PMI until your LTV is lower.
 Monthly PMI payments typically range from $50 to $200, depending on the loan’s balance and PMI rate.

 Special or One-Time Costs

-Improvements and Renovation Projects – Paying for renovations and improvements are generally paid out-of-pocket or some homeowners choose to take out a home improvement loan.
+Improvements and Renovation Projects – Paying for renovations and improvements are generally paid out-of-pocket.
+Some homeowners choose to take out a home improvement loan.
 These improvements can be anything from replacing siding to doing a full kitchen renovation.
 Any PCSgrades graded Realtor® can tell you whether a specific home improvement is likely to boost your home’s appraised value.

-There is a lot of flexibility that comes with renting, while there are some great rewards that come with homeownership.
-The decision of whether to rent or buy is very personal, one that will be based on your current finances, the status of your career, and what fits best for your current lifestyle.
+There is a lot of flexibility that comes with renting.
+But there are also some great rewards which come with home ownership.
+The decision of whether to rent or buy is very personal.
+It is one that will be based on your current finances, the status of your career, and what fits best for your current lifestyle.